thenexthub/Codira/docs/LibraryEvolution.rst

 Summary
 =======

-When possible, Swift gives library authors freedom to evolve their code without breaking binary compatibility.
+When possible, Codira gives library authors freedom to evolve their code without breaking binary compatibility.
 This has implications for both the semantics and performance of client code, and so library owners also have tools to waive the ability to make certain future changes.
 When shipping libraries as part of the